Never Land Books

-The books are published by Hyperion Books (a subsidiary of The Walt Disney Company) in defiance of a copyright claim of Great Ormond Street Hospital of London, to which writer J. M. Barrie gave the Peter Pan works in 1929, as confirmed in his will.
+The books are published by Hyperion Books (a subsidiary of The Walt Disney Company) in defiance of a copyright claim of Great Ormond Street Hospital (GOSH) of London, to which writer J. M. Barrie gave the Peter Pan works in 1929, as confirmed in his will.
 GOSH has argued that United States copyright law gives them exclusive rights to the characters and setting until 2023.
 Disney argues that the copyright had already expired in the U.S. when Congress extended the term to the length claimed by GOSH.